anatoliykmetyuk/anatoliykmetyuk.github.io_/src/posts/2018-08-18-effect-extensions.md

 ```
 <a href="/assets/visuals/effect-extensions/circe-parser-failure.png"><img src="/assets/visuals/effect-extensions/circe-parser-failure.png" width="100%" target="_blank"/></a>

-We can also have a correctly formatted JSON which does now have the `file` key the handler needs:
+We can also have a correctly formatted JSON which does not have the `file` key the handler needs:

 ```{.scala include="code/effect-extensions/src/main/scala/effectextensions/Main.scala" snippet="CirceKeyFailed"}
 ```